hilch/mapp-motion-positioning-acoposinverter/README.md

 But sometimes positioning with a simple induction motor might be required even there is no feedback sensor for speed or position.

-This sample will show a simple approach with mapp Motion's "Pure Virtual Axis"
+This example project will show a simple approach with mapp Motion's "Pure Virtual Axis"

 ## Configuring ACOPOSinverter in Physical View